matn7/CS-Notes/src/main/java/basic_java/BEHAVIORAL-DESIGN-PATTERN.md

     - State machines have discrete States, each state can be represented by a member variable, all these member variables implement a common interface.

+## Mediator pattern
+- The frame acts as the mediator so that non of the individual UI elements need to know about each other.
+- UI Elements are refered to as Colleagues

+    Button        TextBox
+           \     /
+            Frame
+           /     \
+    Another      Another
+    TextBox      Button

+- Colleagues are entirely decoupled from each other.

+- What is the basic idea of the Mediator Pattern ?
+    - When class hierarchies got too complicated, they can be simplified using Mediators
+    - A mediator object decouples peer objects in a hierarcy from needing to know all about each peer